Video-Analysis-System/vas-research/object-detection/Ultralytics-notes.md

 - The DetectionModel class overrides the method “init_criterion” to offer 2 choices for loss E2EDetectLoss and v8DetectionLoss

 - All the loss classes are in the file “ultralytics/ultralytics/utils/loss.py”.
-See my subsection “Losses”
+See the section “Losses”

 # Losses
 - All the loss classes are in the file “ultralytics/ultralytics/utils/loss.py”.
 The main detection loss is v8DetectionLoss.